 - The LMS delivers personalized training experiences that are automatically tracked and graded by built-in Open edX analytics system, thus allowing the supervisor to monitor each learner’s progress effortlessly, without keeping all the details in mind.

-- A multitude of learner communication and collaboration tools (discussion forums, wikis, cohorts, social network integration) allows every learner stay in touch with their colleagues and supervisors and receive the help easily should the need arise.
+- Many learner communication and collaboration tools (discussion forums, wikis, cohorts, social network integration) allow every learner to stay in touch with their colleagues and supervisors and receive the help easily should the need arise.

 - All Open edX courseware is available to the learner after course completion, thus enabling efficient and in-depth reaccessment of the material any time and increasing the efficiency of self-directed learning.

 We firmly believe Open edX platform to be a great choice as a learning management system for self-directed learning.
 What’s your opinion on this matter?
 Please share your thoughts in the comments below!